Skip over main navigation

 Animal Circuses - A Life of Suffering

-Cruel Training Methods
+Cruel Training Methods and Unnatural Tricks

-Bullhooks, whips and sticks are all tools of the trade that have been used to train animals.
+Bullhooks, whips and sticks are all tools of the trade that have been used to train circus animals.
 These painful methods cause animals to suffer and break their spirit.
-Powerful animals like tigers are scared of the ringmaster with a whip.
-Sometimes the trainer may try to hide their tool such as a bullhook from the watching crowd.
+A trainer may try to hide their tools from the watching crowd.
 But there is no denying it.
 Sadly pain and submission are all part of the show.
+Domesticated animals such as horses are forced to carry numerous people on their backs and rear up on their hind legs.
+Animals do not choose to perform these tricks - they perform them from fear.

 Travel and Temporary Accommodation